128technology/docs/docs/upgrade_legacy.md

 sidebar_label: Legacy Upgrades
 ---

+This guide focuses on legacy software upgrades - those prior to version 6.3.0.

 :::note
 Please refer to the [Upgrade Considerations](intro_upgrade_considerations.md) before proceeding.
 :::

-Your SSR conductor or router must have internet access to download the latest software packages; however, we recognize that there are deployments where the SSR does not have internet access.
+The SSR conductor or router must have internet access to download the latest software packages; however, we recognize that there are deployments where the SSR does not have internet access.
 In those cases you can use the SSR conductor as a repository (or proxy) to retrieve or store software images.
 For information about upgrading offline or air-gap network devices, refer to [Upgrades with Restricted Internet Access](upgrade_restricted_access.md).

 As with any upgrade activity, it is always prudent to create a backup of your current software configuration before initiating any upgrade activity.

 With software versions prior to 6.3.0, there are three standard ways of upgrading routers:

-- Using the conductor's PCLI to initiate the upgrade
+- Using the conductor's [Web Interface](#using-the-web-interface) to initiate the upgrade
-- Using the conductor's GUI to initiate the upgrade
+- Using the conductor's [PCLI](#using-the-pcli) to initiate the upgrade
-- Manually upgrading a router by invoking the `install128t` application from the Linux shell
+- Using the [Interactive Installer](#upgrading-using-the-interactive-installer) from the Linux shell

 :::note
 The router upgrade process using the PCLI and the GUI is done in two stages: First, the software is downloaded, then it is installed.
 Use the `install128t` application steps through both of these processes.